Feature

 Objective: GC podium, stage wins

-Marlen Reusser has been off to a flyer so far in 2025.
-Even though Reusser has one victory this year, her performances in stage races have been world class.
-She started off the year second behind Demi Vollering in the Volta Femenina de la Comunitat Valenciana and the outcome was repeated in the Vuelta España Femenina.
-Lianne Lippert aims to extend her sole Tour de France Femmes avec Zwift victory.
+Marlen Reusser has been off to a flyer so far in 2025, staring the year with second place behind Demi Vollering in the Volta Femenina de la Comunitat Valenciana.
+That outcome was repeated in the Vuelta España Femenina but she beat Vollering at the Tour de Suisse, once in a two-up sprint, then on a steep climb.

 Roland